My sister got $80,000 to study in Paris, but when I asked for help with community college, they said, “you don’t deserve any help”

 Mom’s mouth tightened.

-“You’re making this into something ugly.”
+“You’re turning this into something ugly.”

 “No,” I said.
 “You already did.”